-The Institute for Personalized Medicine at the Icahn School of Medicine at Mount Sinai is leading the radical movement toward diagnoses & classification of disease according to the patient’s molecular profile, accommodating differences at all possible levels of exposure (genome + environment + lifestyle) and at all stages of the process, from prevention to post-treatment follow-up.
-Personalized medicine is what drives our Institute's research.
-Help us answer the question being asked by the drug designer, the practitioner, and by YOU: “Is this therapy going to work for me?”
+The Institute for Personalized Medicine at the Icahn School of Medicine at Mount Sinai is leading the movement toward diagnosis and classification of disease according to the patient’s molecular profile.
+This approach accommodates differences at all possible levels of exposure (genome, environment, and lifestyle) and at all stages of the process, from prevention to post-treatment follow-up.

 “…A potentially revolutionary new tool…Mount Sinai leads in a new era of precision medicine…”